 The selection of the modules have to be made with care.
 On the one hand, the assignment of the modules to the respective part of the programme, Focus Study or Complementary Study respectively, will be transferred to the master degree certificate.
-On the other hand, changes of the module selection are generally possible, as far as the respective module is not completed.
-However, they are only advised in exceptional cases, e.g. if a compulsory elective module is not offered at short notice.
+On the other hand, changes of the module selection has to be agreed by the selected mentor and should be limited to exceptional cases, e.g. if a compulsory elective module is not offered at short notice.
+As far as the respective module is not yet begun, changes of the module selection are generally possible.